AnChii33/NCrypt/README.md

 - **UI:** Tkinter
 - **Database:** MongoDB

-**Important:** NCrypt is a prototype and not a fully developed encryption product.
+# IMPORTANT: NCrypt is a prototype and not a fully developed encryption product.
 Use it for educational and experimental purposes only.